chem330/chem330.github.io/hardness/index.md

   \note{ When preparing your standards, be sure to use class A glassware and work with precision and accuracy! }

 1. Place exactly 10.00 mL of your standards in **labeled** plastic 15-mL centrifuge tubes.
 Make sure the tubes are labeled with your names and the concentrations of the standards!
+1. Place exactly 10.00 ml of deionized water acidified to a pH < 2.
-2. Add exactly 1.00 mL of lanthanum solution as a releasing agent.
+2. Add exactly 1.00 mL of lanthanum solution as a releasing agent to each tube.

+   \note{ The releasing agent is expensive and we don't have a lot of it!
+Only use the amount required! }

 3. Cap your tubes and shake them to mix the releasing agent well.

 ## Prepare your samples